 9. Preach perspective

 She may be the center of your world, but she’s not the center of the world.
-Teaching her humility gives her power to help others, to look beyond herself, and to understand that she is a part of a whole.
-What kind of part she decides to be hard-working, dependable, generous, thoughtful is probably up to her, but at least you’ve given her some perspective on her place and her potential power.
+Teaching her humility gives her power to help others, to look beyond herself, and to understand that she is a part of a great big world.
+What kind of part she decides to be — hard-working, dependable, generous, or thoughtful — is up to her, but at least you’ve given her some perspective on her place and her potential power.

 10. It’s on her

-Taking responsibility for life for the little things as well as the big is a daunting and difficult task.
+Taking responsibility in life for the little things as well as the big is a daunting and difficult task.
 We are not in control of everything that happens to us.
-And, in fact, a lot of bad things do and will happen.
+And, in fact, a lot of bad things do and will happen to our children in the years ahead.